DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 > [!combat]- **Balancing the Loading Winch**
 > This combat encounter is a **brutal** combat encounter against a party of five 5th-level players, one CR 2 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 68% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Remove the original two greater strix.
 Add three swarms of lesser strix.
-The greater strix flees when those three swarms are destroyed or when the staff is broken.
-The lesser strix flee when the greater strix is destroyed or when the staff is broken.
+The lesser strix flee when the staff is broken.
 > * ***Four Players.*** Reduce the number of greater strix to one.
 Add two swarms of lesser strix.
 The greater strix flee when the two swarms and one greater strix are destroyed or when the staff is broken.
 The lesser strix flee when both greater strix is destroyed or when the staff is broken.
 > * ***Six Players.*** Add four swarms of lesser strix.
 The greater strix flees when those four swarms are destroyed or when the staff is broken.
 The lesser strix flee when the greater strix is destroyed or when the staff is broken.